-- It is acceptable to assign the appliance an address from a larger subnet (for example, a /24).
+- It is acceptable to assign an address to the appliance from a larger subnet (for example, a /24).
 However, because only one IPv4 address is required per appliance, a smaller subnet is typically used.

 - A standard maximum transmission unit (MTU) must be configured on each router interface.
 Do not use jumbo frames.

 - If there are multiple routers available that can provide redundancy in a site, it is recommended to stagger appliances between routers.
 Appliances on the same router should be in the same subnet to optimize filling.
 Appliances on separate routers should be in separate subnets.
 Appliances are not designed to be connected to two separate routers.

 - Each OCA is hardened against network attack and is designed to be directly connected to the internet.
 Filtering inbound or outbound traffic can cause operational issues, so we strongly recommend that you allow all traffic on all ports, do not use ACLs, and ensure that your router has a default route or full routing table.
 If you absolutely must filter, the current list of inbound and outbound usage follows.
 Please note that these can change at any time without prior notification.

 - Outbound: Allow all destination addresses and ports.

 - Traffic to OCA: Allow TCP 22, 53, 80, 179, 443, UDP 53 and 123 (source and destination), ICMP types 0, 3, 8, 11, and all ICMPv6 from any public IP/port.
 Allow all return traffic from any appliance-initiated connection (TCP established).